Seeing the Unseeable: Capturing an Image of a Black Hole

 A Free Science Lecture

 Led by Dr. Sheperd Doeleman, the Event Horizon Telescope (EHT) project made history by capturing an image of the event horizon of a black hole, where gravity is so strong that even light cannot escape.
 You are invited to hear Dr. Doeleman speak about the results of this accomplishment and the steps it took to get there.

-This lecture is free and open to the public.
+The lecture will be streamed live at 7:00 p.m.
+EDT on this page and on Facebook.
+It is free and open to the public.
 All are welcome.

 Seeing the Unseeable

 Black holes are cosmic objects so small and dense that nothing, not even light, can escape their gravitational pull.
 Until recently, no one had ever seen what a black hole actually looked like.
 Einstein's theories predicted that a distant observer might see a ring of light encircling the black hole, formed when radiation emitted by infalling hot gas is lensed by the extreme gravity near the event horizon.